Neurocutaneous melanosis: Treatment

 Once a patient with neurocutaneous melanosis becomes symptomatic, little can be done to improve prognosis as there is no effective treatment for the disorder.
 Most therapies are designed to treat the symptoms associated with the disorder, mainly those related to hydrocephalus.
 A ventriculoperitoneal shunt to relieve intracranial pressure is the preferred method.

 Chemotherapy and radiotherapy have been shown to be ineffective in cases of neurocutaneous melanosis where malignancy is present.
 Additionally, due to the total infiltration of the central nervous system by these lesions, surgical resection is not a viable treatment option.

 It has been demonstrated that early embryonic, post-zygotic somatic mutations in the NRAS gene are implicated in the pathogenesis of NCM.
 Recently, experimental treatment with MEK162, a MEK inhibitor, has been tried in a patient with NCM and progressive symptomatic leptomeningeal melanocytosis.
 Pathological studies with immunohistochemical and Western Blot analyses using Ki67 and pERK antibodies showed a potential effect of MEK inhibiting therapy.
 Further studies are needed to determine whether MEK inhibitors can effectively target NRAS-mutated symptomatic NCM.

 Prognosis

 The majority of patients with neurocutaneous melanosis are asymptomatic and therefore have a good prognosis with few complications.
-Most are not diagnosed, so definitive data in not available.
+Most are not diagnosed, so definitive data is not available.
 For symptomatic patients, the prognosis is far worse.
 In patients without the presence of melanoma, more than 50% die within 3 years of displaying symptoms.
 While those with malignancy have a mortality rate of 77% with most patients displaying symptoms before the age of 2.

 The presence of a Dandy-Walker malformation along with neurocutaneous melanosis, as occurs in 10% of symptomatic patients, further deteriorates prognosis.
 The median survival time for these patients is 6.5 months after becoming symptomatic.